Chinyere Kalu: Life

-A native of Akwete, Ukwa East LGA in Abia State, Eastern Nigeria, Kalu grew up under the care of her mother after the separation of her parents.
-She grew up in a very supportive big family.
+A native of Akwete, Ukwa East LGA in Abia State, Eastern Nigeria, Kalu grew up in a very supportive big family under the care of her mother after the separation of her parents.
 She decided to begin her career in aviation because of her adventurous aunt, well known for overseas travelling.
 She had her primary school education at Anglican Girls Grammar School, Yaba, Lagos State, before she trained as a private and commercial pilot in 1978 at the Nigerian College of Aviation Technology, Zaria under SP.12 Batch.
 She subsequently took several aviation and transport courses in the United Kingdom and the United States before she received her license as a commercial pilot on 20 May 1981, from the Nigerian College of Aviation Technology.
 In October 2011, President Goodluck Jonathan appointed her the rector and chief instructor of the Nigerian College of Aviation Technology.
 In February 2014, she was succeeded by Captain Samuel Caulcrick.